Underride Collision Truck Accidents

 The first standard was issued by the NHTSA in 1953, and applied to all trucks manufactured thereafter.
 That rule required underride guards to be at least 30 inches off the ground with cargo beds that were 30 or more inches off the ground.
 The standard was updated in 1998, when guard height was lowered to 22 inches, and strength and testing requirements were added.

-However, while most crash studies focus on incidents of rear underride, side-impact underride continues to be a major problem, and the NHTSA has yet to require side-impact guards on all trucks.
+However, while most crash studies focus on incidents of rear underride, side-impact underride continues to be a major problem, and our Fort Lauderdale lawyers know that the NHTSA has yet to require side-impact guards on all trucks.

 Although some large truck manufacturers have taken the initiative to install side-impact underride guards, most aren’t required to do so.
 Some municipalities have also taken initiative when it comes to city-owned vehicles, in an effort to prevent side impact underride crashes involving pedestrians, bicyclists and motorcyclists.